 I really like computational social science and love to identify myself as a computational social scientist.
 Having an identity in that sense is perhaps not so important.
-Through my entire career, I’ve got accustomed to be a [one field] person doing [other field] things, and learned to like it.
+Throughout my entire career, I’ve got accustomed to being a [one field] person doing [another field] things, and learned to like it.
 Still computational social science very much sounds like what I want to do myself (at least some of my projects), the only problem is computational social science itself has a bit of identity crisis.

-Discrepancies between the literal meaning of a phrase and its usage is of course just a typical language thing.
-My bachelor thesis in Chinese was about the how the word “kitsch” entered the Chinese language with the translation of Milan Kundera’s The unbearable lightness of being.
-The translation 媚俗 (mèisú) is (as common for Chinese) based on the meanings—媚 means “flirt with” or “flatter”, 俗 means “vulgar” and “common” as in the opposite of “refined”.
+Discrepancies between the literal meaning of a phrase and its usage are, of course, just a common language thing.
+My bachelor thesis in Chinese was about how the word “kitsch” entered the Chinese language with the translation of Milan Kundera’s The unbearable lightness of being.
+The translation 媚俗 (mèisú) is (as typical for Chinese) based on the meanings—媚 means “flirt with” or “flatter”, 俗 means “vulgar” and “common” as in the opposite of “refined”.
 In other words, it’s a Venn diagram, with a bit of overlap between the literal meaning of 媚俗 and “kitsch” but not completely spot on.
 I argued in my thesis that the use of 媚俗 among intellectuals was influenced by the literal, character-wise meaning.

 - What are the interesting open social science questions?